 Photo © Myriam Boulos

 Cultivating his photography practice over many years was fueled in part by the publishing of three of his on-going works, ‘Faraway.
-So Close’ by Cold Cuts Magazine (Issue #2), ‘Nobody owns the Beach’ at Sharjah Art Foundation (August–November, 2020) with the collective exhibition ‘VPS8” - with the same getting an online feature at Gulf Photo Plus (GPP) (September, 2020), and ‘The Consolation’ at Haven for Artist - Molding the Lost Space digital exhibition in collaboration with the Canadian Embassy in Lebanon.
+So Close’ by Cold Cuts Magazine (Issue #2), ‘Nobody owns the Beach’ at Sharjah Art Foundation (August–November, 2020) with the collective exhibition ‘VPS8” - with the same getting an online feature at Gulf Photo Plus (GPP) (September, 2020), and ‘The Consolation’ at Haven for Artists - Molding the Lost Space digital exhibition in collaboration with the Canadian Embassy in Lebanon.
 Additionally, Walid has also been featured in the French daily print newspaper in Lebanon- L’Orient Le Jour (July 03, 2020), and worked on several commissions with the Berlin-based fashion brand UY Studio in collaboration with renowned model Steve Morell (August, 2019).